How to Make Your Mobile App Stand Out

 The trick is that while all of these conventions are obvious — it is still necessary to point them out.

 Because some people tend to have the ambition to reinvent the wheel for some reason (which is extremely counter-productive and non-cost-effective practice.)

 These conventions are not rooted in hard science concepts or marketing pitches — they are based on common sense regarding the use of tools of any kind.
 You can’t go against human nature.

 Here are the top nine tips to take into consideration while making mobile applications.

 It is not a big deal to make an application.
 However, it is a big deal to make an application that will be useful in any comprehensive way and ultimately profitable for the developer.
 Some folks keep ignoring the latter part while pretending that banging head against the wall someday will come to fruition.

 Check out our article: “How to Create an App like TikTok“

 To make your app USEful, think of your USErs.

 In order to create an actually successful application, you need to keep a target audience in mind.
 Think about their needs and preferences.
 That is the starting point.
 With that thing locked down, you have half the job done.

-Create use cases to explore what target audience needs and wants from an application.
-Count on wide variety factors that affect their behavior.
+Create use cases to explore what the target audience needs and wants from an application.
+Count on a wide variety of factors that affect their behavior.
 Look at the competitors — find a way to differentiate yourself and engage the audience with what you have to offer.